Sujeet2898/Important-Data-Structures-Algorithms/README.md

 26. Subarrays with distinct elements
 27. Find Recurring Sequence in a Fraction
 28. K maximum sum combinations from two arrays
+29. Find four elements a, b, c and d in an array such that a+b = c+d
+30. Check if an array can be divided into pairs whose sum is divisible by k
+31. Design an efficient data structure for given operations
+32. Find number of Employees Under every Manager
+33. A Pancake Sorting Problem

 ----------------------------------------
 11. Tries